LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 directory containing your source files as explained in the next section.

-A common mistake is to try to set compiler flags using ``logtalk_load/2`` with a loader file.
+A common mistake is to try to set compiler flags using ``logtalk_load/2`` when loading a loader file.
 For example, by writing:

 .. code-block:: text